YueHuLab/Circular-permutation-in-PDB/README.md

 for similarity searches and refining results with TM-align, icarus, and plmCP, we identified 20,801 potential circular permutation pairs and 3,351 unique circular permutation proteins.
 This approach advances our understanding of protein structural variations and evolutionary adaptations.
+The technical details can be seen in the flowchart.txt file